neondatabase/website/content/docs/guides/prisma.md

 "s0" already exists
 ```

-To avoid this issue, make sure you are using a direct connection to the database for Prisma Migrate.
-Neon supports both pooled and direct connections to the same database.
+To avoid this issue, you can define a direct connection to the database for Prisma Migrate or you can upgrade your Prisma Client to v5.10 or higher.

+#### Using a direct connection to the database

 You can configure a direct connection while allowing applications to use Prisma Client with a pooled connection by adding a `directUrl` property to the datasource block in your `schema.prisma` file.
 For example: